 - Embed the Ability to Prevent Overbooking

-In the case of travel booking websites, in addition being able to provide comprehensive management and tracking of your resources, the Inventory functionality of your system must be able to signal the overbooking of an asset.
-This is especially important if your work with travel agencies or agents.
+In the case of travel booking websites, in addition, being able to provide comprehensive management and tracking of your resources, the Inventory functionality of your system must be able to signal the overbooking of an asset.
+This is especially important if you work with travel agencies or agents.

 - Use Free External Resources to Scale Up

 While you may be starting small, there are free means of expanding the range of capabilities your travel management system provides.
 For example, by using one of the several free APIs, available for this purpose, you can add an apartment rental or ticket search capability and, thus, significantly enhance your application.
 If you decide to use this opportunity, this should better be planned and taken care of beforehand, prior to the beginning of the implementation process.

 There are also several more things that may seem to be obvious but are frequently overlooked by those who are planning to build a travel management solution.
 Use the following checklist to make sure they have been taken care of:

 1. Add an analytical app (for example, Google Analytics or Piwik) to be able to analyze your audience and it’s behavior.

 2. Use Responsive Design from the outset to be able to create a good mobile version of your solution.

 3. From the very beginning, make your website as multilingual as possible, but make sure you have the ability to support all the language versions you want to add over the long haul.